sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 ##FragmentArgs

-FragmentArgs is a lightweight library that generates that java code for your fragments.
+FragmentArgs is a lightweight library that generates exactly this java code for your fragments.
 Have a look at this code:

 {% highlight java %}
 import com.hannesdorfmann.fragmentargs.FragmentArgs;